MadKamel/BreenBot-Discord-Bot/README.md

 # BreenBot
 This discord bot is a project of mine that I've been working on lately.
-It was designed to fullfil the roles that other bots like MEE6 and Dank Memer fill.
-It can also help with managing security issues, such as pinging a Security role when a new invite is made or a user joins the server.
+It provides services to help with managing a server such as automated role assignment (selfroles) and logging and pinging admins/mods on security incidents (invite activity, new members).
+Here is a changelog:

+## Changelog
+### 10/23/20